GoogleCloudPlatform/fda-mystudies/iOS/README.md

     -    Update user-facing text in the [`iOS/MyStudies/MyStudies/Branding/Generic/Branding.plist`](MyStudies/MyStudies/Branding/Generic/Branding.plist) file, fields to consider include:
          -    `ProductTitleName` - Application name that is shown to the user
          -    `WebsiteButtonTitle` - Text of the link that is shown on the overview screen
-         -    `WebsiteLink` - Destination of the link that is shown on the overview screen
-         -    `TermsAndConditionURL` - Destination for the terms and conditions link
-         -    `PrivacyPolicyURL` - Destination for the privacy policy link
          -    `NavigationTitleName` - The navigation bar title that is shown to users
     -    Update introductory information presented to users in the [`iOS/MyStudies/MyStudies/Utils/Resources/Plists/UI/GatewayOverview.plist`](MyStudies/MyStudies/Utils/Resources/Plists/UI/GatewayOverview.plist) file
     -    Additional resource documents can be made available to users by adding PDF files to [`iOS/MyStudies/MyStudies/Assets/OtherAssets/`](MyStudies/MyStudies/Assets/OtherAssets/) and creating a corresponding entry in [`iOS/MyStudies/MyStudies/Models/Resource/Resources.plist`](MyStudies/MyStudies/Models/Resource/Resources.plist)